-1. All members of the faculty on regular appointment are eligible to vote.
-In addition, full time coaches hired before 1997 shall be voting members of the faculty, ex officio.

-- 2. The Faculty Council, in consultation with the Dean of the College, may identify faculty who have taught full time for more than one year at the College, and offer them voting rights.
-All such persons so designated would agree to familiarize themselves with the academic program, advising students when appropriate and to undertake some service to the College.
+- 1. All members of the faculty on regular appointment are eligible to vote.
+In addition, full time coaches hired before 1997 shall be voting members of the faculty, ex officio. - 2.
+All full time non-tenure track (NTT) faculty who have taught full time for more than one year at the College obtain voting rights.
+All such persons will familiarize themselves with the academic program and faculty issues.
 Such persons so designated would be eligible to serve on all committees except Advisory Council and Faculty Council.
 Full time coaches hired before 1997 are eligible to serve on all committees except Advisory Council, Faculty Council, Admissions, and Athletics. - 3.
 Unless modified by faculty vote, a simple majority of those eligible, present, and voting is sufficient for passage of a motion.
 Voting shall ordinarily be by voice or a show of hands, but upon request of any voting member of the faculty a written ballot shall be taken.